Koh Yao Noi, Thailand (What to See and Things to Do on Ko Yao Noi)

 DAY 2 AFTERNOON: LONG BEACH, ORGANISE DAY TRIP FOR TOMOZ, BUY BOOZE, COFFEE AND CAKE, LUNCH AT RICE PADDY

 After you’ve had your fill of paradise, hop back on the scooter and slowly finish your circumnavigation of the island, anti-clockwise.
-Stopping by Ko Yao Noi’s ‘capital city’, to visit the only 7-11 on the island (NOTE: No booze for sale there, it’s Muslim-owner, but you can buy beers etc from independent grocery stores, don’t worry!
-And of course from the resorts too).
+Stopping by Ko Yao Noi’s ‘capital city’, to visit the only 7-11 on the island.

-Depending on how long you spend at each beach, make time for coffee and cake (order the massive brownie!) at Cafe Kantary, and lunch at ‘Rice Paddy’, probably the best restaurant on the island.
+Depending on how long you spend at each beach, make time for coffee and cake (order the massive brownie!) at Cafe Kantary.
+And lunch at ‘Rice Paddy’.
+It’s probably the best restaurant on the island.
 And stop by Klong Jark beach for one last dip.
 All those stops, along with Long Beach and a visit to the local town should easily have wiled away your day at a nice, gentle pace.

 DAY 2 EVENING: SUNSET VIEWS, DINNER IN YOUR TENT

-DAY 3: EVENING: You’ll be knackered by the time you’re home to be honest!
+You’ll be knackered by the time you’re home to be honest!
 If you still have energy, Parabar, Chaba Bar and Pyramid bar are the places to meet people and have 1 drink too many.
-It’s not a party island, but these 3 can often have a nice little smattering of people enjoying a cocktail in the evenings.
+It’s not a party island.
+But these 3 can often have a nice little smattering of people enjoying a cocktail in the evenings.
 Enjoy!

-DAY 4: MORNING: And that, my friends, is that!
+And that, my friends, is that!
 3 nights and 3 days in Koh Yao Noi is perfect.
 If you’re pushed for time, 2 nights is also possible.
-Your hotel will most likely drop you at the port, put you on the boat, and then depending on whether you’re off to Krabi, Koh Lanta, Phang Nga or Phuket, you can organise transfers on the other side too.
+Your hotel will most likely drop you at the port and put you on the boat.
+So then depending on whether you’re off to Krabi, Koh Lanta, Phang Nga or Phuket, you can organise transfers on the other side too.

 When Is the Best Time To Visit Koh Yao Noi?